Agha Hossein Khansari: From the point of view of Iranian scholars

-Political and social activity
+Political and social activity: Influence on the Safavid shah Suleiman I

 Agha Hossein Khansari had a special place in the government of Shah Suleiman, so that when the Shah traveled, he asked Agha Hossein Khansari to run the government affairs as his viceroy; And Agha Hossein Khansari had accepted.

 Another prominent feature of Agha Hossein Khansari was his refuge for the poor and helpless, and he made great efforts to meet the needs of the people.

-Religious career
+Work and contribution

+Students

 Agha Hossein Khansari taught in both the rational and traditional categories and has trained prominent students in the field of Islamic sciences, including: